MiguelPires/PubSub/README.md

 # SESDAD

 **SESDAD** is a distributed topic-filtered publish-subscribe system that provides reliability and ordering guarantees.
-For details on how the filtering and the ordering and reliability guarantees were implemented, please see "sesdad-report.pdf".
+For details on how the filtering and the ordering and reliability guarantees were implemented, please see [the report](https://github.com/MiguelPires/SESDAD/blob/master/sesdad-report.pdf).

 **Author:** Miguel Pires <br/>
 **Email:** miguel.pires@tecnico.ulisboa.pt